Kyle Pitts Player Prop Bets for NFL Week 18 | Atlanta vs. New Orleans 1/9/2022

 Matchup vs. New Orleans

-- In his one matchup against the Saints, Pitts' 62 receiving yards total is 10.5 more than his over/under for Sunday's game (51.5).
+- Pitts' 62 receiving yards in his single career matchup against the Saints are 10.5 more than his over/under for Sunday's game.

-- Pitts did not have a touchdown catch in that contest against the Saints.
+- The 244.7 yards per game the Saints are conceding through the air makes them the NFL's 14th-ranked pass defense.

-- The Saints have the NFL's 14th-ranked pass defense this season, surrendering 244.7 yards per game through the air.
+- At 1.2 passing TDs allowed per game, the Saints defense is ranked third in the league.

 Recent Performances

-- In last week's outing against the Bills, Pitts was targeted four times, picking up 69 yards on two receptions (averaging 34.5 yards per catch).
+- Pitts put together a 69-yard performance against the Bills last week on two catches (34.5 yards per catch) while being targeted four times.

-- Pitts has racked up 248 yards in his last three games (82.7 receiving yards per game), reeling in 12 balls on 17 targets.
+- Pitts has also contributed with 248 yards on 12 grabs over his last three outings.
+He was targeted 17 times and averaged 82.7 receiving yards per game.

 Pitts' Atlanta Teammates